 The office of Career Services provides current students and alumni with career development opportunities beginning their first year at Hardin-Simmons University.
 Career Services offers a wide variety of workshops, events, and services to promote career readiness.
 Workshops and events range from Job Search Strategies workshops to events such as job fairs and networking events with alumni.
 Services offered include resume review, interview practice, and a host of assessments.
 Administration and interpretation of assessments are given to provide students opportunities to develop a career plan.
 Additionally, access to an online job board is provided to students and alumni to search for part-time jobs, full-time employment, and internships.
 Educational programs related to career readiness are presented to courses over the course of the academic year on almost a weekly basis.
-The office is staffed with a full time director with a master's degree in College Students Affairs and a graduate intern from the Clinical Counseling & Marriage and Family Therapy Master's program.
+The office is staffed with a full time director and graduate interns.
 The Career Services Office is located on the second floor of Moody Center.